En3rGy/11083_Leistungsmesser/README.md

 ## Requirements
-1. The module shall output the consumptions since the beginning for all current time spans.
+1. The module shall output the (increasing) consumptions for all current/active time spans.
 2. The module shall output the total consumptions of the previous time spans.
 3. The module shall use an increasing counter as input for calculating the consumptions.
 4. The module should use a pulse signal input for calculating the consumptions.